EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

     :alt: alternate text
     :figclass: align-center

-    Fig. 2: The overview of the OHS Codex framework
+    Fig. 2: The overview of the OHS Codex/KIP framework

 Principles
 ----------

-The OHS Codex framework is structured by five main principles.
+The OHS Codex/KIP framework is structured by five main principles.
-The OHS Codex describes each principle and within each of them it provides available solutions & methods to enhance OHS within each principle.
+The OHS Codex/KIP describes each principle and within each of them it provides available solutions & methods to enhance OHS within each principle.
 These methods and tools were developed and tested within one of the EJP projects.
-However, the OHS Codex is designed as an updatable online resource that can be continuously expanded when new useful methods & solutions become available.
+However, the OHS Codex/KIP is designed as an updatable online resource that can be continuously expanded when new useful methods & solutions become available.